 Connect a Custom Subdomain to Apollo

-Please note, if you receive an error message or you see the word UNHEALTHY on the right of your Tracking Subdomain when you connect it with Apollo, check for spelling mistakes and confirm that you filled in all of the required fields in your domain management account.
-If the problem persists, you need to contact your domain provider's support team.
+Please note, if you receive an error message or see the word Unhealthy on the right of your tracking subdomain when you connect it with Apollo, check for spelling mistakes and confirm that you filled in all the required fields in your domain management account.
+If the problem persists, contact your domain provider's support team.
 Your account may have been deleted or deactivated on their end.

 Manage Tracking Subdomains in Apollo

 Refer to the section below for more information about how to make a tracking subdomain the default domain, check the statistics, and deactivate a subdomain.

 You can only use one tracking subdomain at a time.
 The tracking subdomain you set as default is the one that Apollo will use.

 To set a tracking subdomain as default, click the additional options (...) button on the right-hand side of the tracking subdomain.
 Then, click Make Default.

 You have now changed the default tracking subdomain.

 View Tracking Statistics

 To evaluate the performance of the emails you send and keep track of the open, click, and unsubscribe rates, you can access the Apollo tracking statistics.